-Chains are used for lower speed applications where distance between the shafts are too far apart to use gear trains and belts are going to support the torque that needs transmitting.
+Chains are used for lower speed applications where the distance between the shafts is too far apart to use gear trains and belts are going to support the torque that needs transmitting.
 They are also a good way of transmitting power when exact speed ratios are needed

 Design tip: Sprockets with an odd number of teeth wear slower than those with an even number of teeth.